 If there is a number on your embroidery thread they mean something – higher the number lighter the thread.

-Tapestry yarn is a soft thick yarn which is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
-Persian Yarn is another yarn used in needle point embroidery, crewel embroidery and cross-stitch.
-It is great to use with canvas and other thick materials
+Tapestry yarn or Tapestry wool thread is a soft thick yarn that is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
+Persian Yarn is another yarn used in needlepoint embroidery, crewel embroidery, and cross-stitch.
+It is great to use with canvas and other thick materials.

-Felted wool yarn is 100% pure wool yarn which undergoes a felting process to give it a fuzzy texture.
+Felted wool yarn is 100% pure wool yarn that undergoes a felting process to give it a fuzzy texture.
 You can use it for couching in embroidery.

 Silk threads are available in beautiful brilliant shades and are very much used in fine embroidery.
 The problems encountered when using silk threads in embroidery work are that they fade very easily and they may bleed.